alexgwise/project_3/README.md

 ### The Classifier Model ###

+*The classifier model can be found in the reimburse_decision_tree.ipynb file.*

 Each reimbursement denial was ultimately resubmitted for payment, or written off.
 Our team found that we could create a relatively strong Random Forest Classifier model (94% weighted average accuracy) predicting whether a claim would be written off or resubmitted.